 Follow along on my social media so you never miss a post!

 Also, sign up to receive an email in your inbox for each new recipe:

 Chocolate Banana Muffins

-- Add liners to 12 wells of a muffin tin or spray with non-stick spray.
+- Preheat your oven to 350 degrees and add liners to 12 wells of a muffin tin or spray with non-stick spray.
 Set aside.

 - In another large bowl, add in the sugar, flour, cocoa powder, baking soda, and baking powder.
 Whisk together.

 - Add the dry ingredients into the wet ingredients and stir well.